keu/docs/software/install-azure-standard.md

 > **Note:** You must URL encode any special characters in your Postgres password.

 A few additional configuration notes:
+- If you provision an external database, `postgresqlEnabled` should be set to `false` in Step 8.
 - If you want to use Azure Database for PostgreSQL with Astronomer, you must use the [Flexible Server](https://docs.microsoft.com/en-us/azure/postgresql/flexible-server/) service.
+You also need to enable the `pg_trgm` extension using either Azure portal or the Azure CLI.
+See [Azure documentation](https://docs.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-extensions) for configuration steps.
 - If you provision Azure Database for PostgreSQL - Flexible Server, it enforces TLS/SSL and requires that you set `sslmode` to `prefer` in your `config.yaml`.
-- If you provision an external database, `postgresqlEnabled` should be set to `false` in Step 8.

 ## Step 8: Configure Your Helm chart